The average salary for a Meeting Planner is $53,708.

 What Are Popular Skills for Meeting Planners?

-Meeting Planners typically list a handful of skills they use on the job.
-Most notably, skills in Budget Management, Contract Negotiation, Event Planning, and Event Management are correlated to pay that is above average.
-Skills that pay less than market rate include Event Management.
-Most people experienced in Budget Management also know Contract Negotiation.
+Skills in Contract Negotiation and Budget Management are correlated to pay that is above average.
+Skills that pay less than market rate include Logistics, Event Management and Event Planning.

 What is the Pay by Experience Level for Meeting Planners?